mohammadzainabbas/Reinforcement-Learning-Lab-CS/README.md

-## Lab Work @ Deep Learning at CentraleSupélec 👨🏻‍💻
+## Lab Work @ Reinforcement Learning at CentraleSupélec 👨🏻‍💻

 #
 ### Table of contents